CraftAcademyLabs/ca_course/guides/rails-52-scaffold.md

-# News Room Challenge
-Using Rails 5.2 with Active Storage
+# Rails with Testing frameworks

-## New app using Rails 5.2.0 (RC1)
 This guide will provide a step-by-step instruction to scaffold a new Rails 5.2 application.
-At the time of writing this, Rails 5.2 is in Release Candidate 1, so we will use `rails new` command with the `--pre` flag.
 We will be using a separate gemset to contain the dependencies used in this project.
 You should familiarize yourself with the concept of gemsets by reading more about them on the [RVM documentation](https://rvm.io/gemsets/basics) site.

+_Please note that this setup may or may not suite your purposes - the frameworks we use are the one that suites us and makes our workflow effective and productive.
+But it's up to you to form your own opinion._

+## New app using Rails 5.2.0

 ```
 $ rvm gemset create rails_5_2
 $ rvm gemset use rails_5_2
-$ gem install rails --pre
+$ gem install rails
-$ rails new news_room --database=postgresql --skip-test --skip-bundle
+$ rails new my_project --database=postgresql --skip-test --skip-bundle
 $ cd news_room
 ```

 * The --database=postgresql selects PostgreSQL as the database (The out-of-the-box setting is MySQL)
 * The --skip-test option skips configuring for the default testing tool.
 * The --skip-bundle option prevents the generator from running bundle install automatically.